 We heard many wonderful stories of acts of kindness throughout our organisation.
 Take for instance, the children at our Neville Bonner OSHC service who, after hearing about the challenges faced by children with serious illnesses, decided to create special care packages for sick children at Calvary Hospital.

 With the help of their educators, the children researched prices, set goals, developed an action plan for raising money to create the care packages and assembled the packages.
-They filled the boxes with play dough, Uno cards, puzzles, colouring book and pencils, bubbles, stamps, and more.
+They filled the boxes with play dough, Uno cards, puzzles, colouring books and pencils, bubbles, stamps, and more.
 The packages brought much happiness to the children and their families and the Calvary Hospital Foundation team were deeply touched by this act of kindness.
 The children also raised over $310 for the Paediatric Ward.

 Our Impact: Skill Development